 Not Everyone Will Like You

-One of the hardest lessons to learn (unless you’re Betty White.
+This is one of the hardest lessons to learn when you start finding your brand voice and begin to write for it.
+(Unless you’re Betty White.
 Who doesn’t like her?)
-When you start finding your brand voice and begin to write for it, your first instinct might be to try to appeal to everyone.
+Your first instinct might be to try to appeal to everyone.
 The truth is though, you can’t.

 Incorporating your beliefs into your manifesto is a lot like showing off your personality.
-Yea, you’ll be able to make some friends who enjoy your company, but not everyone will see you and want to sign up for that.
-However, if you’re too broad in your approach, then you’ll be seen as fake and nobody wants to be a part of that.
+You’ll be able to make friends with people who get you, but you won’t be everybody’s cup of tea.
+That may sound scary at first, but consider the opposite scenario: if you’re too broad in your approach, you could be seen as disingenuous, or worse, completely unmemorable.

 Your brand will have a better chance of surviving if you stay true to your message.
 Because all-in-all, you’ll be forming your own kind of community with the people who agree with you, and those are the best kinds of customers you’ll want to attract.

-A brand that only cares about the products and services they sell can’t exist, at least well, in these times anymore.
+In this day and age, building a brand that only cares about the products and services they sell is no longer enough.
 We’ve reached the point where social media has made customers want transparency and similar values with the companies they associate with.